wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

    mutable
       An object that can be modified after it is created.

+   MXP
+      myRIO Expansion Port - Port in the center of the roboRIO designed to expand the traditional IO count by offering multiple different IO types through one connector.

    NetworkTables
       A publish-subscribe messaging system to communicate data between programs.

+   no-op
+      No-op is a computer instruction which means no operation.
+When the computer processor encounters a no-op instruction, it simply moves to the next sequential instruction.
+Read more about no-op on `Wikipedia <https://en.wikipedia.org/wiki/NOP_(code)>`_ .

    OPR
       Offensive Power Rating - a system to attempt to deduce the average point contribution of a team to an alliance